 ISIS-GCCRRx is an antisense drug that targets the glucocorticoid receptor, or GCCR.
 Glucocorticoid hormones affect a variety of processes throughout the body, and excessive levels of glucocorticoid hormones can have a detrimental effect on many of the tissues and organs in the body.
 Cushing’s Syndrome is an orphan disease caused by prolonged exposure to high levels of glucocorticoids.
 If untreated, patients with Cushing’s Syndrome can develop hypertension, diabetes and impaired immune functions and have an increased risk of early death.
 Although there are approved treatments for Cushing’s Syndrome, current medicines are associated with significant side effects, such as hypertension and diabetes, and there remains a high unmet medical need for new therapies for these patients.
 We have already demonstrated that subjects tolerated ISIS-GCCRRx well in a Phase 1 study in healthy volunteers, and we observed reductions of GCCR specifically in the liver and fat tissues, consistent with our preclinical observations.

-ISIS-PKKRx is an antisense drug designed to prevent hereditary angioedema, or HAE, attacks.
-ISIS-PKKRRx inhibits the production of prekallikren, or PKK, a protein produced in the liver that plays an important role in the activation of inflammatory mediators associated with acute attacks of HAE.
+ISIS-PKKRx is an antisense drug we designed to prevent hereditary angioedema, or HAE, attacks.
+ISIS-PKKRx inhibits the production of prekallikren, or PKK, a protein produced in the liver that plays an important role in the activation of inflammatory mediators associated with acute attacks of HAE.
 HAE is a rare genetic disease that is characterized by rapid and painful attacks of inflammation in the hands, feet, limbs, face, abdomen, larynx and trachea.
 HAE affects approximately 20,000 patients in the United States and Europe and can be fatal if swelling occurs in the larynx.
 In patients with frequent or severe attacks, doctors may use prophylactic treatment approaches to prevent and reduce the severity of HAE attacks.
 However, current prophylactic treatment approaches are very limited and have major tolerability issues due to challenging administration requirements leaving patients with few therapeutic options.
 By inhibiting the production of PKK, ISIS-PKKRx could be an effective prophylactic approach to preventing HAE attacks.

 In 2012, we and Biogen Idec entered into an alliance that provides Biogen Idec an option to develop and commercialize ISIS-DMPKRx.
 Under the agreement, we received an upfront fee and are responsible for developing ISIS-DMPKRx.
 Biogen Idec has the option to license ISIS-DMPKRx up through completion of the Phase 2 study.
 We will receive milestone payments from Biogen Idec as ISIS-DMPKRx advances through development.

 ISIS-DMPKRx targets DMPK to reduce the toxic RNA in the cells.
-In preclinical studies, we showed that an antisense compound targeting the DMPK mRNA entered muscle cells and significantly reduced the toxic RNA.
-Effective reduction of toxic RNA led to a reversal of the disease symptoms that were sustained for up to one year after treatment in a mouse model of DM1.
+In preclinical studies, we showed that an antisense compound targeting the DMPK messenger RNA, or mRNA, entered muscle cells and significantly reduced the toxic RNA.
+Effective reduction of toxic RNA led to a reversal of the disease symptoms that was sustained for up to one year after treatment in a mouse model of DM1.
 By removing toxic RNA, ISIS-DMPKRx could be an effective approach to treating patients with DM1.